 It's also worth noting that people without histories of cardiovascular disease overwhelmingly are more frequently affected.

 Previous studies have determined that blacks have a higher incidence of SCD compared to whites, but Penn’s study marked the first “rigorous, prospective population-based analysis adjusting for risk factors,” per Penn Medicine's release.

-Of that group, 9,416 of the patients were black, and 13,091 were white.
+Of that group, 9,416 of the patients were black, and 13,091 were white, the release explains.
 The data of this group showed that there were nearly twice as many SCD events in black patients over an average of six years of follow-up.

-With this information in mind, researchers wanted to determine whether racial differences in SCD cases were the result of differences in the prevalence of risk factors or to an underlying susceptibility.
+With this information in mind, researchers wanted to determine whether racial differences in SCD cases were the result of differences in the prevalence of risk factors or to an underlying susceptibility, the release explains.

 To figure that out, researchers adjusted for various demographic and socioeconomic factors including: lower incomes, cardiovascular risk factors such as blood pressure and diabetes, and behavioral measures of health, including alcohol use, stress and depression.

-Based off of these adjustments, researchers found the SCD risk among blacks was still nearly double that of whites, and it did not appear to be directly impacted by these risk factors.
+Based off of these adjustments, researchers found the SCD risk among blacks was still nearly double that of whites, and it did not appear to be directly impacted by these risk factors, the release states.

 While researchers are not entirely sure why black patients are more likely to die from SCD, they have a theory for the disparity: SCD behaves differently in each group.